Glanbia: Post 1960s dairy consolidation

-International expansion in the 1980s
+International 1980s expansion

 Both Avonmore and Waterford expanded into the 1980s.
 At home, both companies established brand names, while Waterford continued with its Yoplait franchise.
 The two co-operatives continued to add product lines.
 Avonmore, for example, launched Avonmore Fresh Milk on the Dublin market on 1 June 1981.
 The two companies, Avonmore and Waterford, went public in the 1980s.
 Avonmore went first, becoming Avonmore Foods plc on 6 September 1988.
 Waterford Foods plc was launched on the Irish Stock Exchange (ISEQ) on 6 October 1988.
 Both groups remained majority controlled by the dairy farmers that had formed the original co-operatives.
 With new access to capital, both companies embarked on a programme of expansion.

 Avonmore's strategy included growing the dairy business in the UK and US.
 They also decided to grow the business through acquisition.
 Over the next nine years they made 28 acquisitions in Ireland, the UK, the US, Hungary, Germany and Belgium.
 The major developments were in the UK with liquid milk and mozzarella cheese and in the US with cheese production in Wisconsin, Illinois and Idaho.
 In the years following flotation, Avonmore also invested in the meat business in Ireland.

 In 1989, a year after the establishment of Waterford Foods plc, the Group bought Galloway West in the US heartland dairying state of Wisconsin.
 The company manufactured cheese, condensed milk and food ingredients.
 Later in the year, Waterford bought A.Heald Limited of Manchester, a company that operated in the liquid milk and fruit juice business.
 Waterford also expanded in Ireland with the move into the prized Dublin milk market.
 In 1995, Waterford bought The Cheese Company, one of the two largest cheese manufacturers in Great Britain.
 Both organisations were focused on similar growth strategies at home and overseas.
 Speculation was, therefore, rife as to a possible merger between the two dairy giants.
-The talks began in 1991.
-However, the two sides were unable to reach an agreement at that particular time.
+The talks began and ended without agreement in 1991.